Liu Ye (Three Kingdoms): Serving Cao Pi

 After Guan Yu's death, Cao Pi once held a meeting with court officials to discuss if Liu Bei would invade Wu to avenge Guan.
 Most officials were of the opinion that Shu was a "small country" and only had one famous general: Guan; now that Guan was dead and his troops scattered, Shu would be filled with fear and would not dare to attack.
 However, Liu Ye gave a different opinion: "Shu may be weak, but given Liu Bei's desire to have a show of force, he'll definitely mobilise his armies to show that he is still a threat to be reckoned with.
 Also, Guan Yu and Liu Bei have a deep relationship: they are sovereign and subject, as well as father and son.
 If Liu Bei cannot mobilise his armies to avenge Guan, it would not be a fitting end to this relationship."

 In late 220 or early 221, (Note: The 1st year of the Huangchu era ends on 9 Feb 221 in the Julian calendar.) not long after Cao Pi crowned himself emperor, Meng Da defected to Wei and brought with him 4000 soldiers.
 Meng Da received various important appointments and the title of a marquis.
 In addition, Cao Pi merged the three commanderies of Fangling, Shangyong and Xicheng (西城) to form a larger commandery, Xincheng (新城), and he appointed Meng Da as the Administrator (太守) of Xincheng and tasked him with defending Wei's southwestern border.
 Liu Ye advised Cao Pi, "Meng Da is always looking out for rewards which are not rightfully his, and he is prone to schemes due to his talent.
 Thus, he will not be grateful to Your Excellency.
 Xincheng borders Sun Quan's and Liu Bei's territories.
 If the regional situation changes, it will create troubles for the realm."; Cao Pi ignored Liu.
+(Note: Meng Da would eventually rebel after Cao Pi's death.)